eqtylab/risc-zero-verifier/README.md

 # Custom parsers
 A RISC Zero program can publicly commit to data which goes into the receipt journal.
 The journal data is just bytes and there's no generic way to parse it without knowing the structure, but the program author can publish a WASM package that parses it, which this verifier can use dynamically.

-The author of the program must implement a simple interface (two functions), publish the module on IPFS, and add it to [the registry](https://github.com/eqtylab/risc-zero-verifier/blob/main/web/public/registry.json) via a pull request on this repo.
+The author of the program must implement a simple interface (two functions), publish the module using [IPFS](https://ipfs.tech/), and add it to [the registry](https://github.com/eqtylab/risc-zero-verifier/blob/main/web/public/registry.json) via a pull request on this repo.

 If the parser is published on IPFS, and in the registry, then the verifier automatically finds it based on the guest code id and uses it to display the journal output.